csgillespie/efficientR/main.md

     * `tail.matrix()`
     * `lm()`.

   1. Construct a matrix of integers and a matrix of numerics.
 Using `pryr::object_size()`, compare the objects.

   1. How does the function `seq.int()`, which was used in the `tail.matrix()` function, differ to the standard `seq()` function?

 <div class="rmdnote">
-<p>A related memory saving idea is to replace <code>logical</code> vectors with vectors from the <strong>bit</strong> package which take up just over a 16th of the space (but you can't use <code>NA</code>s).</p>
+<p>A related memory saving idea is to replace <code>logical</code> vectors with vectors from the <strong>bit</strong> package which take up just over a 16th of the space (but you can’t use <code>NA</code>s).</p>
 </div>

-## Example: Optimising  the `movie_square()` function
+## Example: Optimising  the `move_square()` function

-Figure \@ref(fig:7-2) shows that our main bottleneck in simulating the game of Monopoly is the `movie_square()` function.
+Figure \@ref(fig:7-2) shows that our main bottleneck in simulating the game of Monopoly is the `move_square()` function.
 Within this function, we spend around 50% of the time creating a data frame, 20% of the time calculating row sums, and the remainder on comparison operations.
 This piece of code can be optimised fairly easily (while still retaining the same overall structure) by incorporating the following improvements^[Solutions are available in the **efficient** package vignette.]:

   * Instead of using `seq(1, 6)` to generate the 6 possible values of rolling a dice, use `1:6`.
 Also, instead of a data frame, use a matrix and perform a single call to the `sample()` function

     ```r
     matrix(sample(1:6, 6, replace = TRUE), ncol = 2)
     ```

     Overall, this revised line is around 25 times faster; most of the speed boost came from switching to a matrix.
   * Using `rowSums()` instead of `apply()`.
 The `apply()` function call is already faster since we've switched from a data frame to a matrix (around 3 times).
 Using `rowSums()` with a matrix, gives a 10 fold speed boost.
   * Use `&&` in the `if` condition; this is around twice as fast compared to `&`.

 Impressively the refactored code runs 20 times faster than the original code, compare figures \@ref(fig:7-2) and \@ref(fig:7-4), with the main speed boost coming from using a matrix instead of a data frame.

 <div class="figure" style="text-align: center">
 <img src="figures/f7_4_profvis_monopoly.png" alt="Code profiling of the optimised code." width="100%" />